 Options to expand the variety of recreation experiences and facility access should be evaluated through site planning, design, and master planning at various sites.
 The variation and geographic distribution of several different types of elements should be considered at targeting sites across the City.
-The City may want to integrate a few of these at pilot sites to test use, before adding them to additional sites.
 Additional recreation opportunities that respond to trends and community needs may be considered beyond the list of facilities noted below.